 The team have been focused on improving margins and managing inventory levels, which have been under pressure as a result of the prevailing trading conditions.
-This will remain a focus going forward with the Company having executed a management review of all brands sold and reduced ongoing exposure to underperforming ones.
+This will remain a focus going forward with the Company having executed a management review of all brands sold and reduced ongoing exposure to underperforming products.

-The trading loss for the year is disappointing given the trajectory the Company is on, however we believe the challenges experienced have been contained by the progress made in moving to higher margin categories and the product review, with a turnaround in sight.
+The trading loss for the year is disappointing given the Company's trajectory, however we believe the challenges experienced have been contained by the progress made in moving to higher margin categories, the product review and reduction in inventory levels, with a turnaround in sight.

-Inventory and working capital levels have been reduced year-on-year despite higher trading levels and we are confident that the company is able to meet its expected working capital requirements in the next financial year.
+Inventory and working capital levels have been reduced year-on-year and we are confident that the Company is able to meet its expected working capital requirements in the next financial year.